Chhichhore: Reception

 The film found criticism from Rachel Saltz of The New York Times who called the film to be "programmatic and timid".
 Vibha Maru of India Today felt that the movie was "no 3 Idiots", giving it 2.5 stars out of 5.
 Shalini Langer of Indian Express criticised the performance of Sushant Singh Rajput and called the film "a disappointing fare", giving it 1.5/5 stars.
 Anna MM Vetticad criticised the film, calling it "a hotch-potch with a 3 Idiots hangover", rating the film 1.75 stars out of 5.
-Arnab Banerjee of Deccan Chronicles gave the film 2.5/5, and while he criticized the film for its writing and direction, he felt that "some of the characters are played by decent actors".
+Arnab Banerjee of Deccan Chronicle gave the film 2.5/5, and while he criticized the film for its writing and direction, he felt that "some of the characters are played by decent actors".

 Box office

 Chhichhore grossed ₹6.92 crores (₹69.2 million) on the first day of its release.
 It showed growth on its second (first Saturday) and third day (first Sunday) grossing ₹34.77 crores (₹347.7 million) by the end of the opening weekend.
 By the end of the first week, the Sushant Singh Rajput-Shraddha Kapoor starrer had collected ₹66.63 crores (₹666.3 million).
 The lifetime gross of the movie from India is ₹172.64 crores (₹1726.40 million) and approximately 31 crores ($4.35 million/₹309.93 million) from overseas market, taking it worldwide gross to ₹203.63 crores (₹2036.3 million).
 The film is part of the prestigious "200 Crore Club".

 The film was released in China on 7 January 2022, where it performed poorly, grossing only ₹22.52 crores ($3.01 million), becoming the lowest grossing Indian film in China.
 The performance at the China box office is being attributed to the fact that the ongoing pandemic has greatly reduced in theatre footfalls.
 This coupled with the fact that Chhichhore saw immense competition from new and previous releases entailed a tough uphill task for the business of the film at the China box office.